Zerig/file-manager/FM.md

 - **$obj [string]**	=> ["files" / "folders"]
 - @return [array of FileManager\FF]

 Return all *FF* which is real Files or Folders.
+Which really exist in URL
 ```php
 // Returns all FF items
 $ff = $fm->getExist();